elmahio/documentation/docs/elmah-io-apps-hipchat.md

 Click *Save* and the app is added to your log.
 When new errors are logged, messages start appearing in the chat room that you configured.

 > HipChat doesn't allow more than 500 requests per 5 minutes.
 If you generate more messages to elmah.io, not all of them will show up in HipChat because of this.

-Finally, if you need more control over what to log, you should read our guide on [Integrating elmah.io with HipChat manually](https://docs.elmah.io/integrate-elmah-io-with-hipchat/).